 Here are four common scams to watch out for:

 - Fraudulent websites set up by scammers are designed to trick online shoppers into entering personal or financial information.

-- Phishing emails lure victims with holiday deals or offers that encourage you to click on malicious links.
+- Phishing scams lure victims with deals or offers that encourage you to click on malicious links that capture sensitive information.

 - Malicious ads attempt to get you to open a pop-up advertisement that installs malicious software on your computer.

 - Data breaches can occur when cybercriminals intercept transaction information or customer data from shopping websites that aren’t encrypted or secured.

 7 Ways to Stay Safe Online

 Online shoppers may be prime targets for scammers, but there are plenty of ways to protect yourself against malicious attempts to steal your data.
 Here are some of the simplest (and best) ways to stay safe while you shop online: